Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Collaborative Pangolin Game Pt.
-4
+* name: Sucromon (Part 5)
-* description: Join Richard, Vivian, and Joey as we finish up the battle minigame in our collaborative pangolin game!
-We got some more great art today to put into the game and we'll be opening another post in the forum to get some more from you folks!
+* description: Join Richard, Shannon, Joey, and Vivian as we continue making our Sucromon game!
+In this session we add the overworld!
-* youTubeId: tSb-mYkNIzo
+* youTubeId: x3YoPiOpn8k
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/tSb-mYkNIzo.jpg
+* imageUrl: /static/advanced-stream/x3YoPiOpn8k.jpg

 ---